 The insurance levy will be allocated to insurance companies in the same proportion as the FCA regulatory fees and charged to insurance companies on the same invoice as the FCA fees.
-In 2016/17 we propose to set a levy equivalent to 1% of the fees charged by the FCA/PRA
+Based on the FCA regulatory fees and levy proposals published in April 2016 we will set a levy equivalent to 1.1% of the fees charged by the FCA and PRA for their fee blocks A3 (insurers - general) and A4 (insurers - life) - rather than 1.0% as we estimated in our Draft Plan & Budget and Levy Proposals 2016/17.